TheCrazyGM/gweather/README.md

 ### Options

 - `-m, --metric`: Display temperature in Celsius (default is Fahrenheit)
+- `-n, --no-emoji`: Disable emoji icons in output (useful for non-UTF8 or legacy terminals)

 Note: API requests will time out after 10 seconds if the server does not respond.